canonical/content-cache-k8s-operator/docs/tutorial/getting-started.md

 The deployment finishes when the status shows "Active".

-### Relate to ingress by using nginx ingress integrator
+### Relate to ingress by using NGINX ingress integrator

 The NGINX Ingress Integrator charm can deploy and manage external access to HTTP/HTTPS services in a Kubernetes cluster.